There are many, many great reasons to be proud to be British.

 Companies and business owners in many other parts of the world understand that being shy and reluctant to focus on customer value (rather than price) is an unsustainable strategy and the fastest way for a business to collapse.
 They instead highlight customer benefits and their value offering, often shouting out loudly about these attributes, not burdened by an intrinsic sense of embarrassment.

 So this raises the question, are you being too British when it comes to your marketing and how you position and promote your services or products?

-Talk to me, Arup Biswas of Absolutely Write - The Content and Messaging Specialist for Start-ups and SMEs – today.
-I help businesses everywhere stand out from the competition and generate new leads and sales (including in Britain!).
+For more help or advice, contact Arup Biswas of Absolutely Write – the SME focused Marketing Specialist of the Year.
+We help businesses everywhere stand out from the competition and generate leads and sales (including in Britain!).